 This work is a joint product of staff of various UN-Energy members and partners.
-The findings, interpretations, and conclusions expressed in this publication will undergo further consultation and refinement and do not necessarily represent those of UN-Energy or any of its members or partners.
+The findings, interpretations, and conclusions expressed in this publication do not necessarily represent those of UN-Energy or any of its members or partners.

 ABOUT UN-ENERGY